🌱 Six R’s Model – Overview

 Therese Rando, Treatment of Complicated Mourning (1993)

-Remember: these models are simply ways of understanding grief.
+Remember: this model is simply one way of understanding grief.
 You are the expert in your own experience, and you never need to fit yourself into any single model.